Sony A1 shows the ‘no compromise’ camera isn’t possible, but it comes pretty close

 This is interesting because the Sony A1 is taking pro cameras a step towards a purely digital shooting experience, without any moving parts.
 Its incredible electronic viewfinder is another factor in this trend – with an amazing 9.44-million dot resolution and a world-first 240fps refresh rate, it could convert more DSLR owners.

 Many pro sports photographers have stuck with DSLR cameras rather than mirrorless ones because of viewfinder lag, which you don't get with optical 'finders that let you view scenes at the speed of light.
-But it'll be interesting to see how many are potentially converted by the Sony A1's class-leading EVF.
+But it'll be interesting to see how many are potentially converted by the Sony A1.

 One upmanship